xdevman/web-proxy/README.md

 # web-proxy
-redirect client to your Adress
+rRedirect client to your address